linked-db/linked-ql/README.md

 > [!TIP]
 > While LinkedQL fully supports the traditional callback model for manual change handling, its real strength lies in the concept of live result objects — a cleaner, more intuitive way to reason about changing data.
+>
-> Built for *mutation-based* reactivity, this model integrates seamlessly with newer stacks that share the same foundation, letting you pass dynamic, ever-updating data across your entire application — even over the wire — with zero boilerplate.
+> Built for *mutation-based* reactivity, this model integrates seamlessly with newer stacks that share the same foundation, letting you pass dynamic, ever-updating data across your entire application — even over the wire — with zero glue code.
 >
 > As an example, the Webflo framework would let you return "live" data from a route for automatic binding on the UI — with reactivity preserved over the wire:
 >